Kimilujoseph/jadi_craft_ai_app/market_place.md

    3. Modify Core Logic:
        * Update src/promptOrchestrator/index.js to include the logic for querying MarketplaceListing after categorization.

-   4. Frontend: This would require a new set of pages, likely in a separate frontend application, for business users to manage their accounts and listings.
+   4. Frontend: This would require a new set of pages, likely in a separate frontend application, for business User to manage their accounts and listings.

   This is a substantial but very powerful feature.
-It creates a direct revenue stream while also enhancing the value for users by connecting them with relevant businesses.
+It creates a direct revenue stream while also enhancing the value for User by connecting them with relevant businesses.

   What do you think?
 We could start by implementing the database schema changes first.